 Source: National Statistics Office of Georgia (2015). *Preliminary figures for 2014.

-In light of the above trade figures, it is easy to see that Georgian tea producers have not be able to capture their own domestic market.
+In light of the above trade figures, it is easy to see that Georgian tea producers have not been able to capture their own domestic market.
 Why this is the case?
 Why should Georgia import tea when local production potential can fully meet domestic demand?

 Some answers are provided by a study of the tea value chain which has been recently undertaken by ISET’s Agricultural Policy Research Center within the EU-financed ENPARD project.
 A key issue for the sector, so it appears, is the lack of appropriate linkages between producers and other actors in the value chain.
-According to the Ministry of Agriculture, Georgia’s has about 15,000 small-scale tea growers, cultivating less than 1 hectare of land.
+According to the Ministry of Agriculture, Georgia has about 15,000 small-scale tea growers, cultivating less than 1 hectare of land.
 While constituting the overwhelming majority of tea producers in Georgia, these farmers face major problems in the “sorting, packaging & branding” department.
 As a result, most of them cannot get their product to any market outside of their respective villages.
 Not having long-term contracts with buyers further down the value chain, small farmers have no incentives to invest in the quality of their products, and, moreover, are looking for opportunities to shift to other crops (such as hazelnuts).

 Broadly speaking there seem to be two ways forward in reviving the tea sector.
 First, those small-scale farmers who are willing and able to adjust their product to the requirements of the already-established Georgian tea brands, such as Gurieli, could be integrated into their supply chains.
 However, this would require a sustained effort on the part of the farmers to ensure consistent quality.

-Another way forward, currently supported by the ENPARD project, is the creation of farmer cooperatives that could join forces in sorting, blending, packaging and branding unique tea varieties.
-In contrast to the rest of Europe, in Georgia, modern agricultural cooperatives – as opposed to Soviet era collective farms – are a relatively recent phenomenon.
+Another way forward, currently supported by the ENPARD project, is the creation of farmer cooperatives that could join forces in sorting, blending, packaging, and branding unique tea varieties.
+In contrast to the rest of Europe, in Georgia, modern agricultural cooperatives – as opposed to Soviet-era collective farms – are a relatively recent phenomenon.
 Perhaps one of the reasons farmers drug their feet on formal cooperation is the (wrong) association of this concept with the forced collectivization experience under the USSR.

-The Tea Forum, which ISET-PI organized in Kutaisi early July 2015, was instrumental in dismantling such an association.
+The Tea Forum, which ISET-PI organized in Kutaisi in early July 2015, was instrumental in dismantling such an association.
 The majority of farmers appear to understand the benefits of operating as a cooperative.
 The CARE consortium under the ENPARD project (which ISET is part of), is currently supporting two tea cooperatives.
 Other proposals will be reviewed in the coming months.
-Most of these are micro factories specializing in the production of high quality tea.
+Most of these are micro-factories specializing in the production of high-quality tea.
 The money granted by ENPARD will be paid back into a fund to finance additional cooperatives, allowing to further expand farmer cooperation.
 Already today, 27 tea cooperatives are registered in Georgia (including one second-level cooperative, uniting several production-focused cooperatives), and the numbers are steadily increasing.

 Georgia currently stands at a major crossroads as far as the future of its tea industry is concerned.
 If overgrown plantations are not systematically re-harvested, and appropriate supply-side linkages are not formed, small-scale tea farmers will shift to other crops, and the tea sector would suffer its final blow.
 The government could clearly play a role in deciding the future of the sector.
 The Ministry of Agriculture has recently formed a committee to develop a strategy for the tea industry, but, as yet, no concrete plans are available for professional review and public discussion.